Achievable logoAchievable logo

 3. Form 0×∞

 Choose the version whose denominator is easier to differentiate or leads to a useful form.
-For example,

 x→0+limxcot(x)

-can be written either as
+This can be rewritten as either

 x→0+lim1/xcot(x)